 Once classified and counted, data are presented for review according to 1) on-campus locations; 2) non-campus buildings or properties, and 3) public property immediately adjacent to and accessible from campus; 4) Arrests & Disciplinary referrals; and 5) Hate crimes.
-A map of campus can be found on the Emporia State University web site at: https://sites.google.com/g.emporia.edu/virtual-campus-explorer/maps
+A map of campus can be found on the Emporia State University web site at: Virtual Campus Explorer (google.com).